-"Meeting physical activity recommendations" includes adequate levels of both aerobic and strengthening activity:
+For adults, "meeting physical activity recommendations" includes adequate levels of both aerobic and strengthening activities:

-- Aerobic activity is at least 150 minutes per week of light-to-moderate activity, 75 minutes per week of vigorous physical activity, or an equivalent combination of both; - Strengthening activity is at least 2 sessions per week of exercise designed to strengthen muscles. - 2013 Physical Activity Guidelines for Americans, US Department of Health and Human Services. www.cdc.gov/physicalactivity
+- Aerobic activity is one of the following: at least 150 minutes per week of light to moderate activity (such as walking), 75 minutes per week of vigorous activity (such as jogging), or an equivalent combination of both. - Strengthening activity is at least two sessions per week of exercise designed to strengthen muscles (such as push-ups, sit-ups, or activities using resistance bands or weights). - 2013 Physical Activity Guidelines for Americans, US Department of Health and Human Services. www.cdc.gov/physicalactivity